Sun Salutation: Ashtanga yoga

+A newer variant, type C, incorporates Ashtanga Namaskara with a mix of the other two types.

+A sequence with Ashtanga Namaskara

-A typical Sun Salutation cycle is:
+In some traditions, including Pratinidhi's, Ashtanga Namaskara (Knees, Chest, Chin pose) is substituted for Chaturanga Dandasana.
+A Sun Salutation cycle incorporating this pose is:

 Mantras

 In some yoga traditions, each step of the sequence is associated with a mantra.
-In traditions including Sivananda Yoga, the steps are linked with twelve names of the God Surya, the Sun:
+In traditions including Sivananda Yoga, the steps are linked with twelve names of the deity Surya, the Sun:

-Indian tradition associates the steps with Bījā ("seed" sound) mantras and with five chakras (focal points of the subtle body).
+Indian tradition associates the steps with six Bīja ("seed" sound) mantras and with five chakras (focal points of the subtle body).

 Variations

 Inserting other asanas

 Many variations are possible.
 For example, in Iyengar Yoga the sequence may intentionally be varied to run Tadasana, Urdhva Hastasana, Uttanasana, Adho Mukha Svanasana, Lolasana, Janusirsasana (one side, then the other), and reversing the sequence from Adho Mukha Svanasana to return to Tadasana.
 Other asanas that may be inserted into the sequence include Navasana (or Ardha Navasana), Paschimottanasana and its variations, and Marichyasana I.

 Chandra Namaskara

 Variant sequences named Chandra Namaskar, the Moon Salutation, are sometimes practised; these were created late in the 20th century.
 One such sequence consists of the asanas Tadasana, Urdhva Hastasana, Anjaneyasana (sometimes called Half Moon Pose), a kneeling lunge, Adho Mukha Svanasana, Bitilasana, Balasana, kneeling with thighs, body, and arms pointing straight up, Balasana with elbows on ground, hands together in Anjali Mudra behind the head, Urdhva Mukha Svanasana, Adho Mukha Svanasana, Uttanasana, Urdhva Hastasana, Pranamasana, and Tadasana.
 Other Moon Salutations with different asanas have been published.